hrzndhrn/recode/README.md

 ## Differences to Credo

 `recode` was started as a plugin for `credo`.
-Unfortunately it was not possible because the traversation of the code does not support chaining the code.
+Unfortunately it was not possible to implement autocorrection as a plugin because the traversation of the code does not support changing the code.

-Maybe some line of codes from `recode` could be used as inspiration for `credo` to bring the autocorrect feature to `credo`.
+Maybe some code lines from `recode` could be used as inspiration for `credo` to bring the autocorrect feature to `credo`.

 Other differences:

+* `recode` requiers Elixir 1.12, `credo` requiers Elixir 1.7
 * `recode` has autocorrection
 * `credo` has much more checkers
 * `credo` is faster